nuitrcs/rshiny/README.md

 Double click on the .Rproj folder in the folder to launch the project in RStudio.
 Alternatively, open RStudio, then go to File :arrow_right: Open Project and find the .Rproj file in the rshiny directory to open.

+Alternatively, if you're familiar with git, you can create a new RStudio project directly from this repository.

 ## Option 2: RStudio Cloud

 [RStudio Cloud](https://rstudio.cloud) is a way to run RStudio in your web browser.
-A project with all of the R files for the workshop is available at ...
+A project with all of the R files for the workshop and necessary packages will be available to clone.
+For now, just set up an account.

 # Deploying Shiny Apps

 One option for deploying Shiny applications to share with others is http://shinyapps.io.
 This is a service of RStudio, and there is a free account option.
-This workshop includes information on deploying your application to this service.
+This workshop includes information on deploying your application to this service; this is an optional step.

 # Resources